 Consistent with prior clinical studies, a higher proportion of patients in the ARIKAYCE arm achieved culture conversion by Month 6 (defined as negative cultures at Months 5 and 6) compared to patients in the comparator arm (80.6% vs. 63.9%, p=0.0712).
 Among patients who achieved culture conversion by Month 6, more patients in the ARIKAYCE arm achieved the first of their two required monthly negative cultures for clinical conversion at Month 1 versus the comparator arm (74.3% vs. 46.7%).
-As reported above, at Month 7 (one month following the cessation of treatment), 78.8% of patients in the ARIKAYCE arm were culture-converted, suggesting that ARIKAYCE-treated patients are more likely to remain negative.
+As reported above, at Month 7 (one month following the cessation of treatment), 78.8% of patients in the ARIKAYCE arm vs. 47.1% of patients in the comparator arm were culture-converted, suggesting that ARIKAYCE-treated patients are more likely to remain negative.

-Correlation Between ARISE Culture Conversion and QOL-B Performance
+Correlation Between ARISE Culture Conversion and OOL-B Performance